 Santa Rosa is known for its central location in the heart of Sonoma’s wine country.
 Weather-wise, the area boasts long, warm summers and short, wet winters—a climate that rivals any wine growing region around the world.
 Many people equate the climate of Santa Rosa and the surrounding area to that of the Mediterranean, which is why it is such a great growing region for wine grapes.

-Throughout the course of the year, visitors can expect temperatures ranging from 35 degrees F to 85 degrees F on average, with some of the hotter summers pushing 98 degrees F. For this reason, you’re more likely to see larger tourism numbers from June to September when the weather is pleasant enough for outdoor activities.
+Throughout the course of the year, visitors can expect temperatures ranging from 39 degrees F to 82 degrees F on average, with some of the hotter summer days pushing 90 degrees F. For this reason, you’re more likely to see larger tourism numbers from June to September when the weather is pleasant enough for outdoor activities.

 Fast Climate Facts

-Historically, the months that are the most vulnerable for wildfire season in Santa Rosa have been September and October, when the tail end of hot summer temperature combines with the uptick of wind and dry brush conditions.
-However, due to a whole host of contributing factors, fires have been popping up earlier and later in recent years.
-In 2017, for example, an estimated 1,548,429 acres of land were burned, with more than 10,000 structures destroyed or damaged and 9,000-plus wildfire incidents recorded.
-Compare that to 2013, when 601,625 acres were burned.
+Historically, the months that are the most vulnerable for wildfire season in Santa Rosa have been September and October, when the tail end of hot summer temperatures combines with the uptick of wind and dry brush conditions.
+However, due to a whole host of contributing factors, fires have been popping up earlier in recent years.
+In 2020, for example, an estimated four million acres of land were burned, with more than 9,000-plus wildfire incidents recorded .
+Compare that to 2019, when 259,823 acres were burne.

 The state’s local electric provider, PG&E, routinely shuts off the power during times of extreme heat and wind in order to mitigate any potential fire flare-ups in the area.
 It is wise to come prepared for such an incident—be it wildfires or blackouts—if you’re traveling to Santa Rosa around this time.
 Stay updated with CAL FIRE and always have a portable charger handy in order to charge your devices should the power go out.